Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Perturbative results

 \subsubsection{On the absence of transcendental functions}

 We now comment on the absence of transcendental functions observed at next-to-leading order.
-In this setup, supersymmetry forces the combination of the Feynman diagrams gathered in Appendix \ref{app:CheckThroughFeynmanDiagrams} to form a rational function.
+In this setup the combination of Feynman diagrams gathered in Appendix~\ref{app:CheckThroughFeynmanDiagrams} forms a rational function and the superconformal Ward identity forces the other channel to be rational as well.
 It is unclear at present whether we should expect this property to appear in other theories.
-We provide in this section a few hints about this curious cancellation.
+We provide in this section an explicit example of this cancellation.

-The first thing to notice is that, since we are dealing with OPE coefficients at leading order, we can restrict our operators to \textit{effective} ones, i.e., operators that have spin $s=0$ and non-vanishing bulk-defect and three-point functions.
-Such operators are of the form

-with $\Tds^{i_1 \ldots i_\Delta}$ a tensor structure This is required for the tree-level three-point functions to be potentially non-vanishing.
-The terms hidden in the $\ldots$ might contribute however to $b_{\Delta_1 \Dh}$.